FedSat: A Statistical Aggregation Approach for Class Imbalanced Clients in Federated Learning: FedSat : Proposed FL Approach

-At the commencement of each round \( t \), the server randomly selects a subset \( S_t \subseteq \mathcal{K} \) of clients.
-Once the clients are selected, the server disseminates the current global model \( \Theta_t \) and the global control variate \( c_t \) to all the chosen clients in \( S_t \).
-Each client then loads the global model parameters to its local model (setting \( \theta_k = \Theta_t \)) and subsequently updates its local model by minimizing the cost-sensitive objective function while incorporating control variates.
+At the commencement of each federated round \( t \), the server randomly selects a subset \( S_t \subseteq \mathcal{K} \) of nodes as clients and distributes the global model parameters \( \Theta_t \) among them.
+Each selected client then load the global model parameters to its local model (setting \( \theta_k = \Theta_t \)) and performs local training using our proposed prediction-sensitive loss function defined below: